JeffCyr/ClrMD.Extensions/doc/GettingStartedWithLINQPad.md

 It's free to use but I encourage you to buy a license for the autocompletion.

-ClrMD combined with LINQPad does not totally replace a full blown memory profiler, but once you get started I garantee you will rarely open a classic memory profiler again.
+ClrMD combined with LINQPad does not totally replace a full blown memory profiler, but once you get started I guarantee you will rarely open a classic memory profiler again.
 Investigating dumps and memory issue can be a boring and tedious task, but now you can code your way to the solution!

 ## Install LINQPad (x86 & x64)